2/15/2024

 speaker

 Yeah, just thank you, first of all, for joining the call.
 We're a cash flow story.
-In 23, we generated 294 million free cash flows and returned 127 million to shareholders.
+In 23, we generated $294 million in free cash flow and returned $127 million to shareholders.
 We allocate capital to increase shareholder value.
 We use cash to maintain a strong balance sheet, return cash to shareholders, and we invest to strengthen our business.
-And we are confident in our ability to generate strong earnings and free cash flow through the cycle.
+And we're confident in our ability to generate strong earnings and free cash flow through the cycles.
 We are confident for 2024.

 speaker

-Thank you, Jean-Michel.
-And thanks, everyone, for joining us today.
-We appreciate your interest in Sovamo.
-We look forward to continued conversations in the coming weeks and months ahead.
+Thank you, Jean-Michel, and thanks, everyone, for joining us today.
+We appreciate your interest in Silvamo, and we look forward to continued conversations in the coming weeks and months ahead.
 Thank you so much.

 speaker

-Once again, we would like to thank you for participating in Sovamo's fourth quarter 2023 earnings call.
+Once again, we would like to thank you for participating in Silvamo's fourth quarter 2023 earnings call.

 speaker